vigeb/nuxt-blog/README.md

 **Step 4:**

-In your vue component, simply add this:
+In your vue component (for example *example.vue*), simply add this:

 ```bash
 <template>